Close your eyes.

 The problem is that the most interesting thing about stacking rings is not that they can be stacked but rather that they show children how to do things in order, seriate.

-- Wooden Rainbows: Perhaps the most versatile of all, wooden rainbows can be both nested and stacked, allowing children to push their creative boundaries and discover new ways of play.
+- Wooden rainbows.
+Perhaps the most versatile of all, wooden rainbows can be both nested and stacked, allowing children to push their creative boundaries and discover new ways of play.
+Read more about choosing the right rainbow.

 Beyond the evident developmental advantages of fine motor control and spatial reasoning, stacking toys serve as invaluable tools for emotional and psychological growth.
-They teach patience and perseverance as children learn to balance and arrange the pieces.
-Simultaneously, these toys can foster creativity and problem-solving skills when used in open-ended play.
+They teach patience, perseverance and the importance of completing tasks when used in a closed-ended way.
+But they are equally good for open-ended fun and problem-solving when played with more creatively.

 Seriation, or the skill of arranging objects in an order or sequence, often finds its first practical application in stacking toys.
 The didactic nature of these toys makes any assembly error glaringly evident, thereby teaching children to recognize patterns, understand sequencing, and make comparisons.
 Such early experiences lay the foundation for future mathematical and logical thinking.
 And it’s not just in toy play that children use seriation.
 It’s also applied in everyday tasks such as sorting clothes by size or arranging books by height on a shelf.